Mold remediation Includes 3 major phases

 Step 8.
 Post Remediation Inspection and Testing

 In mold removal projects where post remediation testing is requested, testing must be conducted while containment remains in place.

 Step 9.
 Final Mold Cleanup

+IICRC standard s520 states that the goal of this step is to achieve a clean dust-free environment.
 After the last cleanup is finished, the area can once again be inspected, and a certificate of mold remediation completion can be issued.